shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 **_TODO_** need to check with Anthony if steps 1 and 2 are in correct order.

-It helps to group these steps into three parts:
+It helps to group these detection steps into three parts:
 - Steps 1 and 2: _Pre-processing_ steps to prepare the recording for subsequent analysis.
-- Steps 3 and 4: _Processing_ steps to encapsulate target syllables as acoustic events.
+- Steps 3 and 4: _Processing_ steps to identify target syllables as _"generic"_ acoustic events.
-- Steps 5 to 7: _Post-processing_ steps which simplify the output from step 4 by combining related events, filtering events to remove false-positives and finally saving those events which remain.
+- Steps 5 to 7: _Post-processing_ steps which simplify the output from step 4 by combining related acoustic events, filtering events to remove false-positives and finally saving those events which remain.

-To execute these seven steps correctly, you must enter suitable _parameter values_ into a _configuration file_.
+To execute these seven detection steps correctly, you must enter suitable _parameter values_ into a _configuration file_.

 .

 ## 5. Configuration files
+### The structure of the config file name
 **DIY Call Recognizer** is a command line tool.
-It requires a _configuration file_ (or _config_ file) in order to find calls of interest in a recording.
-The name of the config file is included as a command line argument. `APexe` reads the file containing a list of recognition _parameters_ and then executes the recognition steps accordingly.
+It requires a _configuration file_ (henceforth, _config_ file) in order to find calls of interest in a recording.
+The name of the config file is included as a command line argument. `APexe` reads the file containing a list of _parameters_ and then executes the detection steps accordingly.
 The command line will be described in a subsequent section.

 > NOTE: The config filename must have the correct structure in order to be recognized by `APexe`.
 For example, given a config file with the name `Ecosounds.NinoxBoobook.yml`:
 > - `Ecosounds` tells `APexe` that this is a call recognition task.
 > - `NinoxBoobook` tells `APexe` the scientific name of the target species, in this case the Boobook owl.
 (Note there must be no spaces in the file name.)
 > - `.yml` informs `APexe` what syntax to expect, in this case YAML.

+**_TODO_** need to check with Anthony re changes to structure of the config file name.

 `APexe` config files must be written in a language called YAML.
 For an introduction to YAML syntax please see this article: https://sweetohm.net/article/introduction-yaml.en.html.
 We highly recommend using Notepad++ or Visual Studio Code to edit your YAML config files.
 Both are free, and both come with built in syntax highlighting for YAML files.